When a claimant waives an oral hearing, an Administrative Law Judge (ALJ) makes a

 decision only on the evidence in the file (plus any new evidence).
 Sometimes the ALJ

-may believe that he or she cannot make a correct decision unless the claimant appears
+may believe that a correct decision cannot be made unless the claimant appears and

 of the hearing and issues to be decided.
 However, if the claimant fails to appear,

 the ALJ issues a decision based on a review of the file.